This is fluid and will likely evolve as I encounter new ideas, meet new people, and enter new environments.

 I went a step further, and now it's getting real ugly.
 Let's take climate change as an example.

-We see symptoms, like storms and melting ice, similar to how the bug saw my boot (obstacle, threat).
-We know it involves feedback loops and emergent properties across timescales.
-Our institutions struggle with the complexity.
+We see symptoms, like storms and melting ice, similar to how the bug saw my boot.
+We know it involves feedback loops and emergent properties across time.
 But it's a wonder if that struggle itself reveals a deeper limitation?
 What if 'nonlinear feedback loops across timescales' is still us trying to cram something into our current frameworks, when the real pattern operates on principles we haven't discovered yet?

-Or maybe climate isn't even the right example.
-Maybe the real blindspot is elsewhere.
-Something we're not tracking because it doesn't fit our threat categories at all.
-Maybe "threat" itself is the wrong framing, and there's some other dimension (opportunity? transformation? reorganization?) we're missing because we're locked into survival-mode thinking.
+Or maybe "threat" itself is the wrong framing, and there's some other dimension we're missing because we're locked into survival-mode thinking.

-What do we actually know is important, good, or bad for us (if that's even the right question to ask)—with absolute certainty?
-Just that death/bad health is bad for us?
-Is that our ultimatum?
+And if we go on and on...if "climate change is bad," we mean bad-for-human-civilization.
+But what do we actually know is important, good, or bad for us (if that's even the right question to ask)—with absolute certainty?

 So how much questioning is a "good amount?"
-I've always followed Peter Thiel's work, and I like his thoughts on favoring careful planning and advancement through technology.
-But as much as he loves "secrets" hidden in the universe, he also seems to dismiss anything outside immediate comprehension as impossible "mysteries."
+I recently read Peter Thiel's thoughts on favoring careful planning and advancement through technology.
+But as much as discovering "secrets" in the world is valuable, he dismisses anything outside immediate comprehension as impossible "mysteries."

-I think most valuable work happens by optimizing within frameworks.
-Startup founders reach their ultimatum if they "strike gold"—aka, find something others missed, like an inefficiency or a new technical possibility, and create real value.
-Scientists work within the scientific method and make genuine discoveries.
+I do agree that very valuable work happens within frameworks.
+As founders, we think we've reached our ultimatum if we create value from "striking gold"—aka, find something others missed, like a new technical possibility.
+Scientists work within the scientific method.
 This isn't settling because it's how progress actually happens, and you need constraints to do anything.

-But I think it's still reasonable to ask whether some people should simultaneously be questioning the frameworks themselves.
+But I think it's still reasonable to ask whether some people should simultaneously take the time to question the frameworks themselves.

-For example, It seems like materialism is assumed, and consciousness is unexplored because it's "too hard."
-I can't say they're wrong, and they're productive simplifications that let us make progress.
-But unless I'm overly naive, ultimately, they're simplifications.
+For example, It seems like consciousness is unexplored because it's "too hard."
+I can't say it's wrong, and it's a productive simplification that lets us make progress.
+But unless I'm overly naive, ultimately, it's a simplification.

 How would you know if you were in a local maximum?
 By definition, it looks optimal from within.

-Vertically, I'm still optimistic, but it feels like humanity hyperfocuses and rewards horizontal progress, probably because vertical progress is beyond rare.
+Vertically, I'm still optimistic, but it feels like humanity hyperfocuses on horizontal progress, probably because its counterpart is beyond rare.

 I don't know.
 I guess that's kind of the point.
 But unlike the bug, at least we can hold the question.